WHO WE ARE

-Boy Scout Troop 90, sponsored by Greenfield Hill Congregational Church in Fairfield, Connecticut, is a leadership troop in The Connecticut Yankee Council, Pomperaug District.
-Troop 90 is believed to have been founded in 1938.
-Since 1953, the Troop has produced over 80 Eagle Scouts, with an average of four new Eagle Scouts each year from 2007-2011 and five Eagle Scouts in 2013!
+BSA Troop 90, sponsored by Greenfield Hill Congregational Church in Fairfield, Connecticut is a leadership troop in the Connecticut Yankee Council, Pomperaug District.
+Troop 90 was founded in 1938.
+The Troop has produced over 100 Eagle Scouts since 1953, with an average of four new Eagle Scouts each year!

-Troop 90 also has an active Venture Crew for boys and girls over 14.
-The crew focuses on target shooting and adventure trips.
+Troop 90 also has an active Venture Crew for boys and girls over 14 years of age.
+The crew focuses on high adventure activities.
 Venture Crew 90 meets on a monthly basis.
-A link to their website can be found on the sidebar.

-Troop 90 meetings are held weekly on Wednesdays at 7:30pm at Greenfield Hill Congregational Church, 1045 Old Academy Road in Fairfield.
+Our regular Troop meetings are held on Wednesday nights at 7:30 p.m. at the Greenfield Hill Congregational Church in the Memorial Hall located at 1045 Old Academy Road in Fairfield.
 A map (with a link to directions) can be found here.

 Troop 90 also has a strong tradition of community service.
-We escort Disabled War Veterans at the Fairfield Memorial Day Parade, assisting at water stations during marathons, and volunteer at the Fairfield Historical Society.
-Scout Eagle projects at Earthplace, the Greenfield Hill Cemetary, St. Timothy’s, The Connecticut Audubon Society and Our Lady of the Assumption Church in Fairfield are but a few of our projects.
+We assist at water stations during marathons and volunteer at the Fairfield Historical Society.
+Eagle Scout projects at Earthplace, the Greenfield Hill Cemetery, St. Timothy’s, The Connecticut Audubon Society, and Our Lady of the Assumption Church in Fairfield are just a few of our community projects.

 See our Contact page for more information.